New Orleans is an epicenter of coronavirus. Mardi Gras could be to blame, doctors say.

 Most parades attract thousands of people and run routes that are about five blocks long.

-"During Mardi Gras, people were not thinking about social distancing or hand washing,” Oherhelman added.
+"During Mardi Gras, people were not thinking about social distancing or hand-washing," Oberhelman added.

 Evangeline Turner, a New Orleans bartender, said many Bourbon Street hospitality workers are speculating that the Carnival parades and festivals contributed to the high number of cases.